Akinori-F-Ebihara/FIRMBOUND/README.md

 <img src ="./figures/rotation_animation_gray.gif" width=70%>
 </figure>
 </div>
-<p align="center">Figure 3: Example result on the three-class Gaussian dataset.
-The estimatad optimal decision threshold is depcted with the yellow emvelope.
-The locations where the three class trajectories (red, blue, and yellow) hit the threshold are highlighted with black crosses.</p>
+<p align="center">Figure 3: Three-class Gaussian dataset.
+The estimated optimal decision threshold is depicted as a yellow envelope.
+The stopping points for different classes (red, blue, yellow) are marked with black crosses.</p>

 ## Citation
-*Please cite the original paper if you use the whole or a part of our code.*
+If you use this code, please cite our paper:

 ```
 @inproceedings{FIRMBOUND,
   title={Learning the Optimal Stopping for\\Early Classification within Finite Horizons\\via Sequential Probability Ratio Test},